Health Information Technology

-The entire curricula are taught online with the exception of the last semester's Clinical course (placement at a San Antonio or surrounding area facility during daytime business hours is required).
+The entire curriculum is taught online with the exception of the last semester's Clinical course (placement at a San Antonio or surrounding area facility during daytime business hours is required).
 Online courses are rigorous and reading-intensive, as is the profession.
 The degree is 72 weeks.
 Approximately 2 of those weeks are not completed online.

 Program applications must be submitted by certified mail no later than August 1st (of every year) for Fall cohort admission.

 The Associate of Applied Science (AAS) degree, Health Information Technology Program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 The College's accreditation for Associate of Applied Science (AAS) degree in Health Information Technology has been reaffirmed through 2028.
 All inquiries about the program's accreditation status should be directed by mail to CAHIIM, 200 East Randolph Street, Suite 5100, Chicago, IL, 60601; by phone at (312) 235-3255; or by email at email@example.com.